Locality and Centrality: The Variety ZG: Preliminaries

 \begin{proof} Recall that $x^{\omega+k}$ denotes $x^{\omega+k'}$ where $k' \in \{0, \ldots, \omega-1\}$ is the remainder of $k$ in the integer division by $\omega$.
 Now, we can write $x^{\omega+k'}$ as $(x^{\omega+k'})^{\omega+1}$, because the latter is equal to $x^{(\omega+k')\times (\omega+1)}$ which is indeed equal to $x^{\omega+k'}$.
 Thus, by setting $x' \colonequals (x^{\omega+k'})$ and applying the equation of~$\ZG$, we conclude. \end{proof}

-Note that the elements of the form $x^{\omega+1}$ are precisely the \emph{group elements}, namely, the elements of the monoid that are within a (possibly trivial) subgroup.
-This motivates the name $\ZG$, which stands for ``Zentral Group'': it follows the traditional notation $Z(\cdot)$ for central subgroups, and extends the variety $\ZE$ introduced in~\cite[p211]{almeida1994finite} which only requires idempotents to be central.
+Note that the elements of the form $x^{\omega+1}$ are precisely the \emph{group elements}, namely, the elements of the monoid that are within a (possibly trivial) group that is a subsemigroup of the monoid.
+In particular, the neutral elements of these groups are not necessarily the neutral element of the monoid.

+Claim~\ref{clm:eqnk} motivates the name $\ZG$, which stands for ``Zentral Group'': it follows the traditional notation $Z(\cdot)$ for central subgroups, and extends the variety $\ZE$ introduced in~\cite[p211]{almeida1994finite} which only requires idempotents to be central.
 Thus, we have $\ZG \subsetneq \ZE$, and non-commutative groups are examples of monoids that are in $\ZE$ but not in~$\ZG$.

 In addition to the class $\ZG$, we will specifically study the subclasses $\ZG_p$ for $p > 0$ defined by imposing the equation $x^{\omega+p} = x^\omega$ in addition to the $\ZG$ equation.
 Intuitively, $\ZG_p$ is the variety of monoids (and associated regular languages) where group elements commute and where the \emph{period} of all group elements divides $p$, where the \emph{period} of a group element~$x$ is the smallest integer $p'$ such that $x^{p'} = x$.
 Clearly, $\ZG = \bigcup_{p > 0} \ZG_p$.
 Further, any finite language is in $\ZG_p$ for any $p>0$.